-Like we discussed in the chapter about overhauling Mumbai’s transport system, a group of high-level bureaucrats sitting in a building in Delhi should not be the decision makers on how people in different parts of India should be traveling.
+Like we discussed in the chapter about overhauling Mumbai’s transport system, a group of high-level bureaucrats sitting in a building in Delhi should not be the decision makers on how people in different parts of India should be travelling.
 Every village, town, city, region, and state in India is enormously diverse and exhibit travel patterns unique to those geographies, as per the needs of the people.
 These patterns and conditions need to be scientifically analysed and studied thoroughly using modern data analytics tools before arriving at decisions on how to run train services between them to serve passengers in the most optimum way, and not for some random politician to get votes, or to validate paperwork.
 It is always people at the local level, who are in touch with ground conditions who will know what is best for those regions and what will work well and in what way.
 Decision-making has to be localised and decentralised, and regions should be given total autonomy to decide what is good for them.
-Centralised command should be limited to only policy, general HR and overall finance and reporting.
+The centralised command should be limited to only policy, general HR and overall finance and reporting.
 Today’s one-board-to-rule-them-all approach has to go.
 But that is easier said than done, because there is an enormously powerful force at play here, which reinforces and props up the entire premise of centralisation, fighting tooth and nail against any attempt to dilute it.
 They are the true rulers of India, its sprawling bureaucracy.

 The Problem of the Bureaucracy

 Bureaucracy is not just a feature of Indian Railways, it is the organisational culture, so and so that it has shaped the core of how it works, it has become a means to an end for everything from infrastructure creation to running train services.
 For instance, the decision to start new trains is seldom based on research and analysis into revenue expectations or passenger demand or load factors or geographical specialities, competition and such, but mostly on how idle rakes can be utilised.
 A lot of trains are just rake transfer services running from stations that cannot accommodate them to those that can.
 And these run empty with no use to anyone.
 Another gloriously shining example is the concept of “slack timing”, when anywhere from 30 minutes to 2 hours of “extra time” are added between the last two stations, so that the train can “make up” the time it invariably loses during the run to arrive “on time” at its final destination and boost “on-time” performance records.
 But why isn’t this system changing?
 Do you know why Indian Railways is unable to modernise in the way we want it to?
 Why are our trains, tracks, operating rules and customer service are all so decrepit?
 The answer lies in this statement here.

 The Colonial System Lives On

 One has to remember that almost all institutions of independent India, from the civil services to the police and the Indian Railways are direct descendants of the British bureaucracy and hence their organisations continue carrying at their core the colonial values they originally inherited, which was to preserve, protect and further the Raj.
 An integral part of this was to elevate its personnel to demigod status to ensure complete separation and subservience from the “natives”.
 This is where what we lovingly call “VIP Culture” today comes from, which is visible in all its glory in the Indian Railways with the heavy status accorded to the top brass.
 The Chairman, RB is a cabinet rank, while board members are treated the same way with all kinds of VIP privileges accorded to them.
 GMs and AGMs etc are no less.
 Forget mixing with common people, they travel in their own plush saloon coaches, to make way for which all trains of the miserable fare-paying peasants are pulled aside and made to wait.
-They live in great opulence with all kinds of servants (railway staff) at their beck and call, just like how erstwhile officers of the Raj used to live.
+They live in great opulence with all kinds of servants (railway staff) at their beck and call, just like how erstwhile officers of the Raj used to.
 The organisation of the railways spends more effort in trying to make the lives of their few hundreds of officers comfortable than to make those of their passengers.
-This is still among of the worst kinds of colonial hangover a democratic country can see.
+This is still among of the worst kinds of a colonial hangover a democratic country can possibly have.

 Since the Indian Railways is the successor of the colonial railways, run in colonial principles, the roles of zonal managers is not of efficient train running or customer service, but are mostly, overwhelmingly, staff, resource and finance management.
-Then there are (lucrative) contracts to be awarded, favors to be taken and given and all the other trappings of an Indian governmental bureaucrat to be taken care of.
+Then there are (lucrative) contracts to be awarded, favours to be taken and given and all the other trappings of an Indian governmental bureaucrat to be taken care of.
 In the middle of all this, who cares and who has time to attend to things like bridges about-to-fall or gaps in platforms?
 As for employee groups towards the lower end of the hierarchy who usually have to deal directly with passengers, they consider themselves no less high and mighty than their superiors, and to reinforce their self-proclaimed superiority as arbiters of the Indian Railway destiny, take it out on their customers, who are treated with irritation, disdain and sometimes downright disgust, as some kind of pests daring to breach their privileged status of existence as governmental ubermenschen.

 Being a monopoly and at that, a governmental one, the philosophy of “customer service“, which should be the basic foundation of the employment and organisational culture of a service organisation, its core value and first rule, finds no place anywhere in its manuals, which is all full of only financial and resource management.
 Can you find a member for customer service on the current railway board?
 Yeah.